-The advice that everyone gets when they are looking for a job or wanting to learn more in their industry is to attend networking events.
-If you are in this situation, it a great idea to attend an event.
-Now the big question is what happens next?
+The advice that everyone gets when they are looking for a job or wanting to learn more about their industry is to attend networking events.
+If you are in this situation, it is a great idea to participate in an event.
+Now the big question is, what happens next?

-Well, you probably know by now that there is more to networking than just showing up, distributing business cards and enjoying the activities on hand.
+Well, you probably know by now that there is more to networking than just showing up, distributing business cards, and enjoying the activities on hand.
 The best way to network is to sell “you as a brand.”
-Go to the event and allow yourself to interact with people; discuss who you are, what you do by focusing on your experience.
+Go to the event and allow yourself to interact with people; discuss who you are and what you do by focusing on your experience.

 Set a goal

 Before going, ask yourself the specific reason for attending this event.
 Set a solid, realistic, and achievable goal.
 For instance, say that by the end of the night, your goal was to interact and meet three new individuals.
 Setting up goals can be beneficial and gives you a purpose for attending.